zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Gameplay Guide/importanthotkeys.md

 Wheeler is a fantastic mod you can use to manage often accessed items in an incredibly fluid and easy way.
 The mod has rich functionality, packed into a short set of keybinds.

 You can change the keybinds for Wheeler from within the ["dMenu"](#home).

+With this modlist, **you can fully utilize Wheeler when using a controller!**

 For information on configurating the Wheel Menu, [read the mod page description here](https://www.nexusmods.com/skyrimspecialedition/mods/97345), or [watch this video by ARJARIM on it's use here!](https://www.youtube.com/watch?v=H0xYkTblJmE&)